Jan van Dijk (footballer)

 Johannes ("Jan") Hermannus van Dijk (born 10 December 1956 in Schalkhaar, Deventer, Overijssel) is a retired Dutch footballer and manager.
-He currently manages Hoofdklasse side Chevremont.

 Playing career

 Club

-Van Dijk is best known for having spent his entire career at FC Groningen, except for a short loan spell to Go Ahead Eagles.
-His stay with the club spanned from 1975 to 1992, and earned him the nickname "Mister FC Groningen", as well as the record for number of appearances with a Groningen jersey (537).
+Van Dijk is best known for having spent his entire career at FC Groningen, apart from a short loan spell to Go Ahead Eagles.
+His stay with the club spanned from 1975 to 1992, and earned him the nickname "Mister FC Groningen," as well as the record for the number of appearances in a Groningen jersey (537).

 Coaching career

 After he retired in 1992, Van Dijk became a football manager.
 He coached FC Groningen, Roda JC, RBC Roosendaal, Helmond Sport, and FC Emmen.
-He was fired from FC Emmen on 15 February 2007.
+He was fired by FC Emmen on 15 February 2007.
 After a season serving as Foeke Booy assistant at Al-Nassr, he was appointed manager of then-Eerste Divisie club VVV-Venlo in June 2008.
 Under his tenure, VVV-Venlo were crowned 2008–09 Eerste Divisie champions and achieved immediate promotion back to the Eredivisie.
-He was successively dismissed in December 2010 due to poor results.
+He was subsequently dismissed in December 2010 due to poor results.

-In March 2012 it was announced Van Dijk would become manager of Topklasse amateurs VV Gemert on a two-year deal valid from the 2012–13 season.
-After suffering relegation on the first season of his in charge, Van Dijk and Gemert agreed to mutually part company in May 2013.
+In March 2012, it was announced Van Dijk would become manager of Topklasse amateurs VV Gemert on a two-year deal valid from the 2012–13 season.
+After suffering relegation in his first season of in charge, Van Dijk and Gemert agreed to mutually part company in May 2013.

-In March 2014 Van Dijk agreed to return to Helmond Sport, agreeing on a deal effective from 1 July 2014.
+In March 2014, Van Dijk agreed to return to Helmond Sport, signing a deal effective from 1 July 2014.
 He left the club in February 2016.

 He was named manager at amateur side Chevremont for the 2017/18 season.